amio/eloc/README.md

 - Print view
 - Mobile view
 - Dark mode
+- Customization

-All of this in a 1.24MB cli.
+All of this in a 1MB cli.
 Checkout https://eloc.now.sh

 ### Presentation in Markdown ABC